Dream Baby Sleep® Founder Carolynne Harvey answers frequently asked questions about toddlers. Read below.

 - Toddlers need about 11-14 hours of sleep in a 24-hour period.
 When they reach about 18 months of age their nap times will decrease to once a day lasting about one to three hours.

-Many toddlers experience sleep struggles including bedtime battles, difficulty self settling and falling asleep independently, night waking and early rising.
+Many toddlers experience sleep struggles that can negatively impact a parent’s attempt to sleep train.
+Bedtime battles, difficulty self-settling and falling asleep independently, and night waking and early rising are all common issues that can make sleep training your toddler difficult.
 Nighttime fears and nightmares are also common.

 Many factors can lead to toddler sleep problems including: